Average Billable Hours for Attorneys: What’s Realistic?

 Breaking It Down

-Understanding the average billable hour requirement per year is crucial.
-Viewing this requirement in terms of average billable hours per month can make it more accessible.
-For example, a yearly requirement of 1,900 billable hours translates to about 158 average billable hours per month.
-The average billable hours per month do not account for holidays, sick leaves, or vacation days, these non-working days need to be considered when planning the annual workload.
+Understanding the yearly billable hour requirement is key.
+To effectively manage your workload, it’s essential to calculate billable hours on a monthly basis.
+Looking at this requirement in terms of average billable hours per month makes it more manageable.
+1,900 billable hours a year is about 158 billable hours a month.
+Average billable hours per month do not include holidays, sick leaves or vacation days, these non-working days need to be considered when planning the annual workload.

-Non-billable duties, including administrative tasks, business development, and continuing legal education, are also part of the attorney’s responsibilities.
-While these tasks don’t contribute to the average billable hour requirement, they are vital for professional growth and the firm’s smooth operation.
-With these monthly figures in mind, it’s time to address the question, “Is 1,900-2,000 billable hours a lot?”
+Non-billable duties such as administrative tasks, business development and continuing legal education are also part of the attorney’s job.
+While these tasks don’t contribute to the average billable hour requirement, they are essential for professional growth and the firm’s smooth operation.
+With these monthly numbers in mind, it’s time to ask the question, “Is 1,900-2,000 billable hours a lot?”

 Task management in CARET Legal